sanjaysanjel019/nuxtjs-demo-blog/demoblog/README.md

 ## Static Generation

-This will create the `dist/` directory for publishing to static hosting:
+This will create the `dist/` directory for publishing to static hostings:

 ```bash
 yarn generate